Protect Your Intellectual Property in a Divorce Context in New Jersey

 Explore the Ways Available to Shield Your Intellectual Property Rights with the Help of Our Divorce Attorneys

 What Happens with Distribution of Intellectual Property in NJ DivorcesIf you get a divorce in New Jersey, all marital assets and debts will be subject to equitable distribution.
-Properties, cars, retirement accounts, and other assets are appraised and divided according to a judge’s decision.
+Properties, cars, retirement accounts, and other assets are appraised and divided, whether ultimately through negotiations between the spouses’ respective attorneys or according to a judge’s decision.
 This is much more difficult to do when the assets fall under something intangible such as intellectual property.
 Whose idea was it?
 Was there any collaboration?
 How much did the project grow before, during, and after the marriage?
 This is not something most divorcing couples have to deal with.
 Still, inventors, authors, screenwriters, musicians, and business owners must evaluate their projects’ financial worth and provide a monetary value for distributed past, present, and future earnings.

 Divorces involving high-net-worth individuals can be difficult, particularly if non-monetary or intangible objects are involved.
 You want to ensure that the distribution is resolved fairly for you.
 Our divorce lawyers at Bronzino Law Firm, LLC have a significant amount of experience with high net worth divorce proceedings and the division of marital property.
 Contact our office right away for a consultation if you’re going through a divorce and have significant assets, such as royalties from creative works.
 We serve clients in Red Bank, Berkeley, Asbury Park, Toms River, Jackson, Bay Head, and towns throughout Ocean and Monmouth Counties.
 For help, contact our team of family lawyers today at (732) 812-3102.